Background pattern

 Kidney disease.

-Hepatobiliary disorders
+Hepatobiliary Disorders

-Reporting of side effects
+Reporting of Adverse Effects

-5. Conservation of Ibuprofen (arginina) Stada
+5. Conservation of Ibuprofen (arginine) Stada

-Keep this medication out of the sight and reach of children.
+Keep this medication out of sight and reach of children.

-This medication does not requirespecial storage conditions.
+This medication does not require special storage conditions.
 Keep in its original packaging to protect from light and moisture.

-Medicines should not be thrown down the drains or in the trash.
-Dispose of the packaging and medicines you no longer need at the SIGRE point of the pharmacy.
-If in doubt, ask your pharmacist how to dispose of the packaging and medicines you no longer need.
-By doing so, you will help protect the environment.
+Medications should not be thrown down the drain or into the trash.
+Deposit the packaging and medications you no longer need at the SIGRE point in the pharmacy.
+In case of doubt, ask your pharmacist how to dispose of the packaging and medications you no longer need.
+This way, you will help protect the environment.

-Composition of Ibuprofeno (arginina) Stada
+Composition of Ibuprofen (arginine) Stada

 • The active ingredient is ibuprofen.
 Each sachet contains 600 mg of ibuprofen (as 1.110 mg of ibuprofen arginine).

-Appearance of the product and content of the packaging
+Appearance of the Product and Packaging Content

-Only some pack sizes may be marketed.
+Only some package sizes may be marketed.

-STADA, S.L.
-Laboratory
+Laboratory STADA, S.L.

 Frederic Mompou, 5